JPA Query Structure (JPQL / Criteria)

 A Minimal JPQL Query

-The following query retrieves all the Country
+The following query retrieves all Country objects from the database:

 SELECT c FROM Country AS c

-The FROM clause declares one or more query variables (also known as identification variables).
+The FROM clause declares one or more query variables, also known as identification variables.
 Query variables are similar to loop variables in programming languages.
-Each query variable represents iteration over objects in the database.
-A query variable that is bound to an entity class is referred to as a range variable.
-Range variables define iteration over all the database objects of a binding entity class and its descendant classes.
-In the query above, c
+Each query variable represents an iteration over objects in the database.
+A query variable that is bound to an entity class is called a range variable.
+Range variables define an iteration over all the database objects of a bound entity class and its descendant classes.
+In the query above, c is a range variable that is bound to the Country entity class and defines an iteration over all Country objects in the database.

-objects from the iteration of the c range variable, which in this case is actually all the Country
+The SELECT clause defines the query results.
+The query above returns every Country object from the iteration of the c range variable, which in this case includes all Country objects in the database.

 Organization of this Section